jdhanju/microsoft-test/README.md

 ## How to run?
 - Go inside the microsoft-test folder
+- Run the command `npm i` to install dependencies
 - Run the command `npm start`

 ## How to run unit tests?